Everyone’s talking about “vibe coding,” the practice of handing a prompt to an AI agent and accepting whatever comes out.

 Think about how effective human pair programming works.

 The agent’s role is execution, pattern recall, and speed.
+The engineer’s role is direction, judgment, and ownership.

 This isn’t prompting and hoping.
 It’s not outsourcing thinking to a model.
 And it’s definitely not shipping whatever the AI happens to generate.
 It’s an intentional collaboration between an experienced engineer and a very fast, very capable implementation partner.